 For purposes of the Trustees' evaluation of the Putnam funds' investment performance, the Trustees generally focus on a competitive industry ranking of each fund's total net return over a one-year, three-year and five-year period.
 For a number of Putnam funds with relatively unique investment mandates for which Putnam Management informed the Trustees that meaningful competitive performance rankings are not considered to be available, the Trustees evaluated performance based on their total gross and net returns and comparisons of those returns to the returns of selected investment benchmarks.
-In the case of your fund, the Trustees considered that its class IA share cumulative total return performance at net asset value was in the following quartiles of its Lipper peer group (Lipper VP (Underlying Funds) - Multi-Cap Core Funds) for the one-year, three-year and five-year periods ended December 31, 2022 (the first quartile representing the best-performing funds and the fourth quartile the worst-performing funds):
+In the case of your fund, the Trustees considered that its class IA share cumulative total return performance at net asset value was in the following quartiles of its Lipper peer group (Lipper VP (Underlying Funds) - Small-Cap Value Funds) for the one-year, three-year and five-year periods ended December 31, 2022 (the first quartile representing the best-performing funds and the fourth quartile the worst-performing funds):

-One-year period Three-year period Five-year period 2nd 1st 1st
+One-year period Three-year period Five-year period 3rd lst 2nd

-For each of the three-year and five-year periods ended December 31, 2022, your fund's performance was in the top decile of its Lipper peer group.
-Over the one-year, three-year and five-year periods ended December 31, 2022, there were 98, 92 and 84 funds, respectively, in your fund's Lipper peer group.
+Over each of the one-year, three-year and five-year periods ended December 31, 2022, there were 21 funds in your fund's Lipper peer group.
 (When considering performance information, shareholders should be mindful that past performance is not a guarantee of future results.)